imcoguu/imcoguu/README.md

 ## 🇺🇸 About me
 #### 19 years old.
 Extremadura - Spain
-*I'm a calm and cooperative person who' wants to learn something new everyday*
+*I'm a calm and cooperative person who wants to learn something new everyday*

 > ### Skills:
 > -  BackEnd development